gak/teslatte/README.md

 > #### ⚠️ Alpha Warning! ⚠️
 > This Rust crate is still in alpha stage.
 It is something I quickly put together if anyone needed it.
 I'm aiming to work on it as I need more features.
+>
+> `0.1.x` will have breaking API changes.
+Don't rely on this project for anything important yet.

 Teslatte is both a CLI and a Rust crate for interacting with the Tesla API.